Pharmacotherapy and pharmaceutical service

 The marketing authorisation system does not take a stand on whether the pharmaceutical is necessary i.e. is there already

 an effective pharmaceutical on the market for the illness or whether the health issue can be treated with other methods.
 The purpose of controlled introduction is to ensure that the existing pharmacotherapies are cost effective, meaning the health benefits afforded by the medicinal product has been assesed in relation to its costs.
-The use of a medicinal product must be possible so that everyone has access to treatment that is of equally high quality regardless of the illness and its level of severity.
+The use of a pharmaceutical product must be possible so that everyone has access to treatment that is of equally high quality regardless of the illness and its level of severity.

 Prescribing pharmaceuticals for outpatients and patients in institutional care